steam/presentations/oss-by-default/open-source-by-default.md

 ![inline](http://pulse-art.com/wp-content/uploads/2014/10/artsy-logo.jpg)

+^ Artsy mission is to make all the world's art accessible to anyone with an Internet connection.

-^ Artsy has written a ton about how they transformed the front end and mobile teams to be open source by default.
+^ They have written a ton about how they transformed the front end and mobile teams to be open source by default.

 ---

 # http://artsy.github.io

-^ great posts about how they moved towards Open-Source by Default
+^ Great posts about how they moved towards Open-Source by Default

 ---

-#
+# Taking the plunge

+^ From the very beginning we'd imagined Ello Open-Sourcing as much of our code as possible.

+^ Artsy's extensive blogging and trail of open-source projects were very helpful in giving us a blueprint for our own process.

+^ Jay, Colin and I had a great discussion with Orta and Ash at Artsy about challenges and strategies for making OSS by Default a reality.

+^ A major theme of their work was the internal discussions that needed to take place internally.
+This part of the process was surprisingly easy at Ello.
+Our focus on positivity and openness makes Open-Source a natural fit for us.

+---

 # 2 categories of code